Timmatt-Lee/xcur2png/README.md

 A Node.js script to parse Xcursor files, extract individual image frames, and save them as PNG files.
 For multi-frame cursors containing images of the same size, it generates vertical PNG sprite strips.

+---

+**Note on Code Origin:**

+Much of the code in this repository was generated with assistance from Google Gemini 2.5 Pro.
+While functional for its purpose as a local tool, it may not reflect all conventional coding practices or the maintainer's preferred style.
+It is shared 'as-is' for community utility.

+---

 ## Features

 * Parses the Xcursor file format.